Don’t forget passwords anymore! I’m sharing a FREE beautiful black, white, and blush, classic sized Happy Planner password log.

 Tobias(Yahweh is good)

 Before you go

 Don’t forget to PIN this list for later.
+Visit mt other baby names posts like Biblical Baby Girl Names and Strong Baby Boy Names.
 Before you go, be sure to grab my Baby Registry Checklist.
 It comes with a FREE printable to get your registry started.
 Also, in the comments below, I’d love to hear what names you love and why.

 Not everything requires our comment or opinion.
 Let’s take a look at how the bible instructs us.
 Please join me for May’s scripture reading: When to be quiet.

 I have a major problem keeping my mouth shut.
 My mouth has placed me in trouble more times than I care to admit.

 I overstep boundaries.
 I give my opinion where none is needed.
 I’ve been sanctimonious, arrogant, and rebellious.
 Cantankerous, venomous words have escaped my lips.
 I have a problem keeping my mouth shut.
 The truth is, most people struggle with this.
 We tend to think too highly of our own opinions.